November 15, 2024

 Heavy drinking spiked during the COVID-19 pandemic and continued to rise in the years that followed, new research shows.

 Stress from the pandemic and disrupted access to medical services may explain the rise in heavy drinking from 2018 to 2020.
-What is significant is that heavy drinking rates have persisted, suggesting that "drinking to cope with stress became maybe possibly more culturally acceptable in our communities," Ayyala-Somayajula said.
+What is significant is that heavy drinking rates have persisted, suggesting that "drinking to cope with stress became maybe possibly more culturally acceptable in our communities," said Dr. Divya Ayyala-Somayajula, a gastroenterologist at the Sidney Kimmel Medical College at Thomas Jefferson University.

 The researchers used the National Institute on Alcohol Abuse and Alcoholism's definition of heavy drinking – four or more drinks a day or eight or more in a week for women, and five or more drinks a day or 15 or more in a week for men.

-The study was spurred by a greater number of patients being admitted to hospitals for the first time with issues related to end-stage liver disease during the pandemic, Ayyala-Somayajula said.
+The study was spurred by a greater number of patients being admitted to hospitals for the first time with issues related to end-stage liver disease during the pandemic, said Ayyala-Somayajula, who conducted the research with colleagues from the University of Southern California.

 "We were initiating all these expedited transplant evaluations and transplanting a lot of these patients, so that really led us to continue to want to understand alcohol use patterns during the pandemic and see if these things are sustained post pandemic as well," Ayyala-Somayajula said.

-She and researchers from the University of Southern California used data from adults 18 and older who took part in the National Health Interview Survey from 2018 to 2022.
+The researchers used data from adults 18 and older who took part in the National Health Interview Survey from 2018 to 2022.
 More than 20,000 people responded to the survey each year.
 The group was representative of the national population.

-The study was limited by its reliance on surveys and that people tend to lowball how much they drink when self-reporting data.
+The study was limited by its reliance on surveys.
+People tend to lowball how much they drink when self-reporting data.
 Also, the database did not include people who had been institutionalized or who had served in the armed forces – populations that are "more vulnerable to harmful alcohol use" – so the heavy drinking rates reported might be underestimated, Ayyala-Somayajula said.

 "For health care providers, the No. 1 message is we should be screening very aggressively for alcohol use and educating the public what heavy or harmful alcohol use is, because it may not be what the general public thinks," Ayyala-Somayajula said.